The Best Cannabis Grow Lights for Your Home Grow

 High-Pressure Sodium

-Although HIDs have been the standard type of marijuana grow light for many years, they have drawbacks.
+Although HIDs have been the standard type of cannabis grow light for many years, they have drawbacks.

 • HIDs have a tendency to be incredibly hot,